KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_element_lab/triaxial_comp_6n/README.md

   - An AxisymmetricLineNormalLoadDiffOrderCondition2D3N is added to both the top and right side of the cube (nodes 1, 2, 6 and 6, 8, 9 respectively).

 ### Stage 1 - Apply a confining stress of -100 kPa, time interval [0, 1]
-  - A normal load is applied to the right side of the cube (nodes 6, 8, 9), linearly ramping up from 0 to 100 in the time interval [0, 1].
+  - A normal load is applied to the right side of the cube (nodes 6, 8, 9), linearly ramping up from 0 to -100 kPa in the time interval [0, 1].
-  - A normal load is applied to the top side of the cube (nodes 1, 2, 6), linearly ramping up from 0 to 100 in the time interval [0, 1].
+  - A normal load is applied to the top side of the cube (nodes 1, 2, 6), linearly ramping up from 0 to -100 kPa in the time interval [0, 1].

-### Stage 2 - Apply a deviatoric stress of 200 kPa, time interval [1, 1.25]:
+### Stage 2 - Apply a deviatoric stress of -200 kPa, time interval [1, 1.25]:
-  - A constant normal load of 100 is applied to the right side of the cube (nodes 6, 8, 9), during the interval [1.0, 1.25].
+  - A constant normal load of -100 kPa is applied to the right side of the cube (nodes 6, 8, 9), during the interval [1.0, 1.25].
   - The displacement of the top nodes (1, 2, 6) is specified in the y direction during the interval [1.0, 2.0] to linearly change from 0.0 to -1.0 meaning at the end-time of 1.25, it will have reached -0.25.
+This results in a -200 kPa deviatoric stress.

+_Note: Since the displacement at the top is fixed, the earlier applied top normal load of -100 kPa is confined and it is not needed to specify this again during stage 2._

 ### Checking the results
 The calculated effective stresses after the Kratos Geomechanics calculations are compared to the expected solutions:
-- After stage 1: The effective stresses in xx, yy and zz are all expected to be -100 in the element integration points.
+- After stage 1: The effective stresses in xx, yy and zz are all expected to be -100 kPa in the element integration points, due to the applied confining stress in the xy plane.
+Due to the axisymmetry of the problem, the same stress is expected in the third dimension (zz).
-- After stage 2: The effective stresses in xx and yy are still expected to be -100, while in the zz direction, the expectation is -300 (also here, the comparisons are done in the integration points).
+- After stage 2: The effective stresses in xx and zz are still expected to be -100 kPa, while in the yy direction, the expectation is -300 kPa due to the forced y-displacement (also here, the comparisons are done in the integration points).